Non-Hodgkin Lymphoma: The Basics

 Diagnosis of NHL

-Other tests that may be done to see the extent of cancer include:
+Other tests that may be done are:

 - Blood tests.